Sharadh/sharadh.github.io/_posts/2021-04-16-learning-by-overfitting.md

 ## Learning by Overfitting
 I call this "learning by overfitting": like data scientists sometimes stretch and strain their model to fit every data point, I stretch and strain my mental model to fit every observed event.
 In general, I realized I go through three phases when I learn a new thing:

-1. **Try it everwhere** and see if it works.
+1. **Try it everywhere** and see if it works.
 See all the things in terms of the new mental model.
 2. **See it fail** and notice where the limits lie.
 3. **Tune the model** to pare back and account for the failures.